top of page

 e) The interrupted linearity

 The structure of material and biological evolution follows building up and breaking down laws that are subject to an autonomous process.
 Evolution cannot plan, i.e. it is not able to build a system that tries to establish the basis of its own development, because it has no consciousnes.
-Therefore, consciousness and its symbolism represent something completely new in their possibilities, which led to a revolutionary break.
-The structures of the two systems, however, are related, which forms the basis that enabled consciousness to penetrate the material world, to change it in order to become self-designing beyond evolution.
+Therefore, consciousness and its symbolism represent something completely new in their possibilities, which led to a revolutionary break and led to an interruption of the linearity of creation.
+It is the above-mentioned kinship that forms the basis on which man learnt to penetrate the material world in order to become creative beyond evolution itself.

 In the linearity of creation, the destructive is always a starting point for a new construction.
 It is impossible to see why creation in its evolutionary process should allow the consciousness of man to emerge, which is able to penetrate it and cause far-reaching changes that lead to a break in linearity.
 A classic example: The genetic material is interrupted with the gene scissors CRISPR (penetration of foreign genetic material).
 In evolution, it is chance that "decides" to initiate further developments; in humans, it is an intention.
-We cannot impute an intention to the material world itself that we cannot recognise in the autonomous course of evolution.
-It seems nonsensical that evolution should allow this rupture, unless we assume an underlying planning that gave man a formative freedom.
+We cannot ascribe any intention to the progressive and autonomous development of the material world itself.
+It therefore seems nonsensical that evolution should allow this break, unless we assume that there was an underlying plan that gave man a formative freedom.

 f) The enigma of the human being

-In the previous representations, a twofold design could be demonstrated.
-On the one hand, there is the unifying two-unity described by relativity and quantum physics.
-They form the First Creation (A).
-They form the First Creation (A).
-With it begins the evolutionary development.
-Opposite this creation is the consciousness of the human being and its symbolic formations.
-They correspond to the Second Creation (B).
-They are two different worlds, but they are connected by their mutually complementary, constructing and deconstructing structures.
+In the previous descriptions, a twofold design could be demonstrated.
+The world (A) is the first creation, described by the theory of relativity and quantum physics.
+This creation is contrasted with human consciousness and its symbolic forms.
+They correspond to the second creation (B).
+They are two different worlds, but they are connected by their mutually complementary, constructive and deconstructive structures.
+Both appear as symbolic formations which, in their enigmatic origin, correspond to symbolic projections that people try to explain retrospectively in the sciences, philosophies and religions.

 Evolution tells us a transition phase from (A) to (B), because in it also the animal world developed, in which a consciousness developed, with which it learned to perceive and use the environment consciously.
 But the animal consciousness came to a border, which opened only to the human being.

-The animal world does not build verbal languages, religions, sciences or literary and artistic creations, it does not make agricultural cultivations, does not lead expanding wars for the exclusive seizure of power and also does not build concentration camps.
+The animal world does not build verbal languages (but social interactions), religions, sciences or literary and artistic creations, it does not make agricultural cultivations, does not lead expanding wars for the exclusive seizure of power and also does not build concentration camps.
 And what seems to me above all ground breaking: The love and fellow humanity, as it can realize and experience the human being, exceeds every animal world of experience and creation.

 Humans seem to have received a special gift that gave us a spiritual-formative faculty that could not be proven in the purely material aspect (brain) until now.
 The insoluble problem of matter-spirit still exists.